klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getBlockWithConsensusInfoByNumber(blockNumber [, callback])
 ```

-Return a block with consensus information matched by the given block number.
+Returns a block with consensus information matched by the given block number.

 **Parameters**